monsoonmaelstrom/book2/book2.md

 “Always knew I liked him,” Alex says, grinning.
 “Good.
 Now when Hazel and Davy get themselves out, they’ll have backup.”

-“What do we feed an owl?”
+“What the hell do we feed an owl?”

 ### 45 - All Apologies ^^300 words^^